The Jabra Speak 510 is a portable speakerphone that has the size of a hockey puck. But regarding audio quality, the Speak 510 is a heavyweight.

 The Speak 510 comes with a simple carrying case.
 The case feels slightly padded, while the device itself fills it perfectly.
 The case also contains a little pocket on the side.
 This is where users can store the optional Jabra Link 370 Bluetooth dongle.

 Although it is a nice accessory to have, the soft case is everything but shock-resistant.
-It may be good as an anti-dusting solution but certainly is not an anti-impact one.
+It may be good as an anti-dusting solution but certainly not anti-impact.

 The Speak 510 device itself is slim and lightweight.
-It has a compact design with all the buttons positioned in a circular fashion at the speakerphone’s edges.
+Its compact design has all the buttons positioned circularly at the speakerphone’s edges.

 Using the Speak 510 is as simple as it gets.
 As can be seen above, the buttons are quite self-explanatory.
 Perhaps the one button that needs to be explained a little bit is the ‘smart button’.